amarupd/ToDoList/README.md

 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the GPL-3.0 License seethe [LICENSE](LICENSE) file for details.